onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "The only way out is spiritual, intellectual, and emotional revolution in which, finally, we learn to experience first hand the interloping connections between person and person, organism and organism, action and consequence." - [Gregory Bateson](https://www.azquotes.com/quote/788289)

+> "The future belongs to those who give the next generation reason for hope." - [Pierre Teilhard de Chardin](https://www.goodreads.com/quotes/481614-the-future-belongs-to-those-who-give-the-next-generation)

+> "In a concrete sense there is not matter and spirit.
+All that exists is matter becoming spirit." - [Pierre Teilhard de Chardin](https://www.consciousevolution.co.uk/what#:~:text=In%20a%20concrete%20sense%20there%20is%20not%20matter%20and%20spirit.%20All%20that%20exists%20is%20matter%20becoming%20spirit.)

+> "Life sucks order from a sea of disorder." - [James Gleick](https://www.azquotes.com/quote/1046973)

+> "The universe is computing its own destiny." - [James Gleick](https://www.goodreads.com/quotes/969423-the-universe-is-computing-its-own-destiny)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Meaning of/in life
 ██████████████████████████████████████████████████████████████████